cestrrada/Portfolio/_projects/imessenger.md

 ### Overview

 iMessenger is an Apple-styled Slack-inspired group chat app developed in [React](https://reactjs.org/) using [Pusher Chatkit's API](https://pusher.com/chatkit).
-It allows users to create and join chat rooms and send messages to friends. **Development on this project has been suspended until further notice.
-Feel free to explore the soruce code on [GitHub](https://github.com/cestrrada/imessenger)**.
+It allows users to create and join chat rooms and send messages to friends. **This project is no longer maintained, but you can still explore the soruce code on [GitHub](https://github.com/cestrrada/imessenger)**.

 #### Features